absmach/sdk-js/.github/PULL_REQUEST_TEMPLATE.md

-Pull request title should be `JSSDK-XXX - description` or `NOISSUE - description` where XXX is ID of issue that this PR relate to.
+Pull request title should be `TSSDK-XXX - description` or `NOISSUE - description` where XXX is ID of issue that this PR relate to.
 Please review the [CONTRIBUTING.md](./CONTRIBUTING.md) file for detailed contributing guidelines.

 ### What does this do?